 She simultaneously became both student and activist, becoming heavily involved with these issues both on and off campus—usually combining the two—and was intent on exposing racial injustices while uniting people of various backgrounds.

-At UCSB she assumed several roles, including co-founding and becoming the first Director of the CBSR from 1982-83; lecturing as an adjunct faculty member in the Black Studies Department from 1987-2003; assuming the role of community liaison for the CBSR from 1996-2003; and creating what is now known as Black Culture Week at UCSB.
+At UCSB she assumed several roles, including serving as Acting Director of the CBSR from 1982-83; lecturing as an adjunct faculty member in the Black Studies Department from 1987-2003; assuming the role of community liaison for the CBSR from 1996-2003; and creating what is now known as Black Culture Week at UCSB.

 Kennedy also established her legacy within the Department of Black Studies through the creation of the Kennedy/Graves Award, an endowment named in honor of her mother, Ione H. Graves.
 The award supports students in any academic discipline who are doing research that pertains to Black Studies, with recognition for engaged scholarship that promotes social justice and transformative education.
 The award continues to be offered annually.